Vinz2008/C./README.md

 - [ ] Add "-backend" flag to select the backend (for also adding a libgccjit flag)
 - [x] Add help flag (-h) to cpoint and cpoint-build
 - [x] Implement a eprintln equivalent (writing to stderr)
-- [ ] Work on adding the sret attribute when needed to follow the x86 abi calling convention
+- [x] Work on adding the sret attribute when needed to follow the x86 abi calling convention
 - [x] Add folder selection in cpoint-build (like in make -C)
 - [x] Add running test in cpoint-build
 - [ ] Run automatically clang and create a out.o file for the c translator
 - [ ] Replace sret store instruction with llvm.memcpy
 - [x] Move everything about the abi (valist, sret, byval) in an abi.cpp file
-- [ ] Add attributes to functions (ex : noreturn)
 - [ ] ENABLE CLANG-FORMAT
 - [ ] Implement a format macro (like the format! macro in rust)
 - [ ] Add REPL